U.S. Government Bonds Slip as Irma Weakens

 ADVERTISEMENT

-Later this week, bond investors will get another look at inflation, with the producer-price index expected to be released on Wednesday and the consumer-price index scheduled for Thursday.
+Later this week, bond investors will get a fresh look at inflation, with the producer-price index expected to be released on Wednesday and the consumer-price index scheduled for Thursday.

 While various measures of the U.S. economy have picked up this year, inflation readings have remained largely muted, adding to investors' view that the Federal Reserve will be unlikely to raise rates quickly.